A Possibility in Algorithmic Fairness: Can Calibration and Equal Error Rates Be Reconciled?: Abstract

 \section{Abstract}

-Calibration and equal error rates are fundamental criteria of algorithmic fairness that have been shown to conflict with one another.
-This paper proves that they can be satisfied simultaneously in settings where decision-makers use risk scores to assign binary treatments.
-In particular, we derive necessary and sufficient conditions for the existence of calibrated scores that yield classifications achieving equal error rates.
-We then present an algorithm that searches for the most informative score subject to both calibration and minimal error rate disparity.
-Applied to a real criminal justice risk assessment, we show that our method can eliminate error disparities while maintaining calibration.
-In a separate application to credit lending, the procedure provides a solution that is more fair and profitable than a common alternative that omits sensitive features.
+Decision makers increasingly rely on algorithmic risk scores to determine access to binary treatments including bail, loans, and medical interventions.
+In these settings, we reconcile two fairness criteria that were previously shown to be in conflict: calibration and error rate equality.
+In particular, we derive necessary and sufficient conditions for the existence of calibrated scores that yield classifications achieving equal error rates at any given group-blind threshold.
+We then present an algorithm that searches for the most accurate score subject to both calibration and minimal error rate disparity.
+Applied to the COMPAS criminal risk assessment tool, we show that our method can eliminate error disparities while maintaining calibration.
+In a separate application to credit lending, we compare our procedure to the omission of sensitive features and show that it raises both profit and the probability that creditworthy individuals receive loans.